ioanniskousis/ShooterGame/README.md

 This project was built using these technologies.

+  - Phaser3
   - JavaScript (ES6)
   - HTML5
   - CSS3
   - webpack
   - APIs
   - Git - GitHub
   - ESLint
   - Stylelint
-  - Stickler

 <hr/>